What is a pest plant?

 The known sites of pest plants are being mapped using a global positioning system so that staff now and in the future can keep track of where they are, and can work towards eradicating them.

 Our biosecurity officers work with landowners and the public to get rid of our region's worst weeds, and help make our environment a better one.
-Check out the pests and weeds section on our website.
+Check out the pests and weeds in our Pest Control Hub.

 Why should you care?